 Crawl spaces in the South Jersey area are one of the more common places you will find mold development.
 Crawl spaces are especially vulnerable to moisture buildup that can feed a major mold contamination.
-Taking the time to routinely check your crawl space and implement a few moisture control methods can go a long way to help you and your family avoid a serious mold problem and a costly South Jersey mold remediation in the future.
+Taking the time to routinely check your crawl space and implement a few moisture control methods can go a long way to help prevent crawl space mold growth and avoid a costly South Jersey mold remediation in the future.

 Regularly Check for Leaks

 - Routinely check for water leaks from the crawl space ceiling or foundation walls.

 - If you spot any damage, you should address it immediately to prevent any potential water intrusion.